COURSE PRICE: $39.00

-Actions we take to minimize risk to susceptible hosts include:
+Actions to minimize risk to susceptible hosts include:

-As mentioned above, the reservoir and the susceptible host may be the same person, such as when an individual’s normal flora get into the “wrong” part of the body and cause disease.
+As mentioned above, the reservoir and the susceptible host may be the same person, such as when an individual’s normal flora travels into the “wrong” part of the body and causes disease.
 Examples of this situation include:

 The nature of healthcare settings makes them likely environments for the spread of infections because they bring together many ill people who are both reservoirs and susceptible hosts.
 Staff are also both reservoirs and susceptible hosts.
-We cannot eliminate the reservoirs and susceptible hosts, so we must eliminate the mode of transmission.
+It is not possible to eliminate the reservoirs and susceptible hosts; therefore, it is important to prevent the mode of transmission.

 Preventing the spread of infectious organisms includes:

-The CDC (2007) describes four types of precautions:
+The CDC (2007) describes four types of infection control precautions:

-The first of these, Standard Precautions, applies to all patients and all healthcare workers in all settings.
-Contact, Droplet, and Airborne Precautions are transmission-based precautions that should be applied when a specific infectious agent is known or suspected to be present.
-Each transmission-based precaution is used in conjunction with Standard Precautions, e.g., Standard Precautions plus Contact Precautions.
+The first of these, Standard Precautions, applies to all patients and all healthcare workers in all settings without any specific infectious process or diagnosis identified.
+Contact, Droplet, and Airborne Precautions are transmission-based precautions that should be applied when a specific infectious agent is known or suspected to be present in a patient.
+Each transmission-based precaution is used in conjunction with Standard Precautions (e.g., Standard Precautions plus Contact Precautions).

 Long-established Standard Precautions include the following: